DeLand-Weldon Community Unit School District 57: DeLand-Weldon High School

 DeLand-Weldon High School is a coed public secondary institution located in Piatt County, Illinois.
 It is a part of DeLand-Weldon Community Unit School District #57.

-The school draws from an area of DeLand, and Weldon and is the eighth smallest high school, and fourth smallest public high school in the state of Illinois with a total enrollment of 58 students.
+The school draws from an area of De Land, and Weldon and is the eighth smallest high school, and fourth smallest public high school in the state of Illinois with a total enrollment of 58 students.